lamhq/tech-notes/pages/devops/aws/7-security/4-infrastructure-protection/2-aws-shield.md

 ## Overview

-AWS Shield is a service that protects applications against DDoS attacks.
+AWS Shield is a service that protects applications against DDoS, SYN/UDP floods, reflection attacks, and other **Layer 3** and **Layer 4** attacks.

 Protects all AWS customers on Elastic Load Balancing (ELB), Amazon CloudFront, and Route 53.

-Protects against SYN/UDP floods, reflection attacks, and other Layer 3 and Layer 4 attacks.

 AWS Shield provides two levels of protection: **Standard** and **Advanced**.